 For example, AACSB accredited online undergraduate schools that don’t cost much will still offer high-quality education accounting majors and a recognized degree.
 The cheapest online accounting degree isn’t worth much if the student doesn’t leave it with a degree they can use in the real world.

 As an applicant tries to figure out how much does an accounting degree cost, they should also consider all the costs that go with attending school.
-In addition, they will have to factor in things like scholarships, grants, fellowships, and anything else that can change the overall tuition cost.
+In addition, they will have to factor in things like financial aid, scholarships, grants, fellowships, and anything else that can change the overall tuition cost.
 Applicants can easily find yearly prices ranging from the $8,000 range well into the 60k range.

 Some free online accounting degree programs exist, but applicants must read all the instructions and requirements for attending such programs.
 In addition, applicants must know what they will get out of free online accounting degree programs.
 Once again, look for accreditation.